pudly/schmopera-hugo/content/articles/opera-philadelphia-puts-the-mets-201718-season-to-shame.md

 ---
-title: Opera Philadelphia puts the Met's 2017/18 season to shame
+title: "Opera Philadelphia puts the Met&#039;s 2017/18 season to shame"
 ---

 Now, *that's* a season announcement.